 - Set a timer to focus on just that activity.
 When time’s up, check in, see if you want to continue, and proceed…or don’t.

 - Focus on pleasure, not orgasms.
-I’m all about fabulous orgasms but not everything you do in the bedroom has to lead to the big O. As Danielle Laporte says, and I’m paraphrasing here, the journey and the outcome should feel good – because the WHOLE point is to feel good.
+I’m all about fabulous orgasms but not everything you do in the bedroom has to lead to the big O. The journey and the outcome should feel good – because the WHOLE point is to feel good.
 So focus more on how it felt rather than if it led to a happy ending.